martin-ger/esp_wifi_repeater/README.md

 Each esp_wifi_repeater configured in that way will automatically offer a WiFi network on the AP with the same SSID/password as it is connected to.
 Clients can use the same WiFi settings for the original network or the repeated ones.
 Each esp_wifi_repeater configured with "automesh" will first search for the best other AP to connect to.
 This is the one which is closest to the original WiFi network and has the best signal strength (RSSI).

 The signal strength is easy to measure with a scan, but which is the one closest to the original WiFi network when you see several APs with the same SSID?
-Therefore the protocol use a somewhat dirty trick: the esp_wifi_repeaters in "automesh" mode manipulate their BSSID, i.e. the MAC address of their AP interface, which is send out with every beacon frame 10 about time times per second.
+Therefore the protocol use a somewhat dirty trick: the esp_wifi_repeaters in "automesh" mode manipulate their BSSID (actually, according to the IEEE 802.11 standard this is the "ESSID" as it is an AP, but the SDK calls it "BSSID"), i.e. the MAC address of their AP interface, which is send out with every beacon frame 10 about time times per second.
 It uses the format: 24:24:mm:rr:rr:rr.
 "24:24" is just the unique identifier of a repeater (there is a minimal probability that this collides with the real APs MAC, but we can neglect this, as we can change that prefix if really required). "mm" means the "mesh level", this is the distance in hops to the original WiFi network.
 The last three "rr:rr:rr" are just random numbers to distinguish the various ESPs.
 The original AP keeps its BSSID, i.e. the one without the prefix "24:24" is recognized as root, called mesh level 0.

 <img src="https://raw.githubusercontent.com/martin-ger/esp_wifi_repeater/master/AutoMesh.JPG">